Lotus 49 Cosworth 1967

 In the highly competitive arena of motor sport, only once in a while does a real driving genius emerge from the pack.
 One such man was Jim Clark.
 Scotsman Clark drove his entire F1 career for Colin Chapman’s Team Lotus, winning two Formula One World Championships and the 1965 Indianapolis 500.
 Jimmy may have been the most naturally talented driver to have graced the Formula One stage.
 A personal favorite, Clark remains one of the all-time best statistically 45 years after his death.
 His total of 25 career GP wins broke the record set by the legendary Juan Manuel Fangio, and in the many decades since has been surpassed only by seven drivers (Jackie Stewart, Nigel Mansell, Alain Prost, Michael Schumacher, Aryton Senna, Fernando Alonso and Sebastian Vettel), all of whom benefited from a much longer Grand Prix season.

-After an initial controversy at Monza in 1961, where he was involved in an accident that claimed the life of Wolfgang von Trips, giving the World Championship to American Phil Hill and his famous shark-nosed Ferrari 156, Clark barely lost the 1962 title to Graham Hill (then driving for BRM — “British Racing Motors” — but later a Lotus teammate) when an oil leak caused a DNF while leading the final race (and the season points) at Prince George’s in South Africa.
-He won handily in 1963, and repeated in 1965, scoring the maximum possible championship points in both seasons.
+After an initial controversy at Monza in 1961, where he was involved in a gruesome accident that claimed the life of Wolfgang von Trips, giving the World Championship to American Phil Hill and his famous shark-nosed Ferrari 156, Clark barely lost the 1962 title to Graham Hill (then driving for BRM — “British Racing Motors” — but later a Lotus teammate) when an oil leak caused a DNF while leading the final race (and the season points) at Prince George’s in South Africa.
+He won handily in 1963, and repeated in 1965, scoring the maximum possible championship points in both seasons — in those days, of course, only a predetermined number of race classifications counted to the F1 World Championship.
 All this despite taking May off each year, and missing Monaco, to compete in and become the first Briton to win at the Brickyard.
 The Clark-driven Lotus was mostly only ever beaten when the mechanical side of the equation failed to deliver.
 The action photo below is from the 1967 Dutch Grand Prix at Zandvoort, which Clark won in the revolutionary Lotus 49 with the then-new Ford Cosworth DFV 3.0 V8 engine — the power plant that would go on to dominate Formula One for nearly two decades.

 After all, Jim Clark was the best of the best.